 Whether you want to increase strength, enhance muscle tone or develop bulky, well-defined muscles, weightlifting helps you burn fat and develop muscle.
 Fat is less dense than muscle, taking up less space, so you can slim down even when you're not losing weight or possibly gaining weight.

 Bodybuilders may use strength training, but they do so for the purpose of being able to lift more weight to enhance their physique.
 Bodybuilders, with their focus on development of bulk, tend to gain weight, but with strength training you can lose weight or gain weight, depending on how much fat you have that you can lose, how many calories you burn in your various activities and how you manage your diet.

 Weightlifters, but especially bodybuilders, tend to focus more on providing adequate energy to fuel their workouts.
 Unlike dieters and weight watchers, their concern is more with building muscle mass than with reducing calories.
 While both strength building and bodybuilding require careful attention to diet, whether or not you gain or lose weight is ultimately determined by your caloric intake relative to the calories you burn during your workouts and other daily activities.

 If you want to increase strength and lose weight, mix cardio exercise with weight training.
-Do weight training two or three days a week, and on other days, do 30 to 60 minutes of moderately intense cardio exercise, such as jogging, walking, running or swimming.
+Do weight training at least two days per week, and include the recommended 300 minutes of moderately intense cardio exercise, such as jogging, walking, running or swimming.